-3 The Application of Genetic Algorithms to Testing Temporal System Behavior
+3 Evolutionary Testing of Temporal System Behavior

 The major objective of testing is to find errors.
 Real-time systems are tested for logical correctness by standard testing techniques such as the classification-tree method.
 A common definition of a real-time system is that it must deliver the result within a specified time interval and this adds an extra dimension to the validation of such systems, namely that their temporal correctness must be checked.